 In April 2022, when speaking about the challenge of plastic pollution in oceans, the U.S. Environmental Protection Agency’s (EPA) Assistant Administrator Jane Nishida said, “the vast majority of the plastic trash entering our oceans is due to inadequate waste management.”
-While common refrain points to photos of plastic pollution—like the Great Pacific Garbage Patch (GPGP)—and places blame on single-use plastics, these talking points are downright misleading.
+While media hyperbole commonly points to photos of plastic pollution—like the Great Pacific Garbage Patch (GPGP)—and places blame on single-use plastics, these talking points are downright misleading.

-In reality, the primary challenge for ocean pollution and marine debris is that of lost fishing gear.
-While previous assessments have portrayed developing coastal economies and rivers as major contributors to oceanic plastic pollution, a 2022 study published in Scientific Reports found that most oceanic plastic in the GPGP, a collection of marine pollution in the North Pacific Ocean, can be directly traced back to fishing activities in industrialized countries—not to consumer use of plastic.
+In reality, the primary source for ocean pollution and marine debris is lost fishing gear.
+While previous assessments have portrayed developing coastal economies as major contributors to ocean pollution, a 2022 study published in Scientific Reports found that most plastic in the GPGP can be directly traced to fishing activities in industrialized countries—not to consumer use.

 Marine debris is a serious environmental concern, and addressing it will require fact-based solutions, not deflection or false narratives.
 After conducting offshore tests in the GPGP, The Ocean Cleanup, a Dutch non-profit organization developing and scaling technologies to remove floating plastics from the ocean, found that the measurement of offshore oceanic plastic pollution, such as lost fishing gear, has been historically underestimated.
 A new study attributes this underestimation to the misinterpretation of an initial study dating back to the 1970s that has since been repeatedly cited.